 - Right-click the Dirty Areas sublayer and click Attribute Table to open the attribute table associated with the layer.

-- Right-click the row in the dirty areas attribute table and click Pop-up .
+- Explore the dirty areas attribute table to identify errors.

 Understand error attributes

 There are several attribute fields in the dirty areas table that are used to identify and work with errors using a pop-up expression or the Error Inspector pane.
 This information is consumed by the pop-up and Error Inspector pane to help you understand and manage error scenarios.